 Guidelines for California beaches after rain

-After all the rain we have seen in the past week, here's what you need to know about getting in the water following rainstorms:
+As we have now entered into the rainy season, here's what you need to know about getting in the water following rainstorms:

 How long to wait - The Department of Environmental Health recommends avoiding activities such as swimming, surfing, and diving for 72 hours after it rains.